Foundation Diet and Health

 Values are too small to be relevant.

 Can you eat plantains raw?
 Green or yellow plantains are not edible raw: even when the plantain is fully ripe, only a small amount of the starch they contain is converted into sugar.
 In addition, their flesh is not particularly tasty raw.
-Green plantains have whitish-yellow flesh that tastes mild to sour or even astringent (similar to rhubarb ) when raw.
+Plantains that are green on the outside have whitish-yellow flesh that tastes mild to sour or even astringent (similar to rhubarb ) when raw.
 Only after cooking or other heating can the starch be broken down during the digestive process (by the enzyme amylase).
-1 When cooked, the taste of a plantain is more similar to that of a potato or carrot , depending on its ripeness.
+1 When cooked, the taste of a plantain is more like that of a potato or carrot, depending on its ripeness.

 Basically, plantains are suitable for all dishes that use potatoes.
 A chutney with plantains also tastes delicious.
 Cooked plantains thicken stews, soups or other dishes due to their high starch content.
 Roasted or fried, they have a more crunchy consistency.
 Even the (male) flower petals can be prepared as a vegetable and are particularly popular in Asia.

-Plantains are a staple food, particularly in tropical and subtropical areas.
-Uganda, one of the largest producing countries, has an annual per capita consumption of 172 kg, meaning that plantains provide about a fifth (18%) of a household's calorie intake.
-2 A popular dish in Latin American countries is patacon (tostón in Spanish), made from flat, fried pieces of plantain.
-Kelewele or kelawele is a side dish popular in Ghana, also made from fried and very spicy plantain slices or cubes.
+A popular dish in Latin American countries is patacón (tostón in Spanish), made from flat and fried pieces of plantain.
+Kelewele or kelawele is a popular side dish in Ghana, also made from fried and very spicy plantain slices or cubes.
 Aloco (also alloco or aloko) is a West African dish made from plantains fried in palm oil .
-In restaurants on the Ivory Coast it is served with a sauce made from onions and tomatoes .
-One of Uganda's national dishes consists of plantains wrapped in banana leaves and steamed in water for several hours before being mashed into a pulp.
-This porridge, known as matoke, is a common accompaniment to meat and fish and is eaten with a peanut sauce.
-3
+One of Uganda's national dishes consists of plantains wrapped in banana leaves, which are steamed in water for several hours before being mashed into a pulp.
+This pulp, known as matoke, is a common side dish for meat and fish, and is eaten with a peanut sauce.
+In many African countries, plantains are an important staple food, along with cassava, corn and sweet potatoes .
+2

 Preparation: Peel the onions, garlic and ginger, chop finely and sauté in oil until translucent.
 Peel the carrots, cut into slices and add.
 Pour in the vegetable stock and bring to the boil.
 Peel the plantains, cut into slices about 2 cm thick and add to the saucepan.
 Cover and simmer everything over a low heat for about 20-25 minutes.
 When the vegetables are soft, simmer them uncovered until the liquid has evaporated.
 Take the pan off the stove and roughly chop the vegetables with a vegetable masher.
 Season to taste with salt, pepper, lemon juice and possibly chili flakes.